Death of Ricky Nelson

-American pop singer Ricky Nelson died during the attempted crash-landing of his band’s aircraft on December 31, 1985.
+American pop singer Ricky Nelson died during the crash-landing of his band's aircraft on December 31, 1985.
 The plane, a Douglas DC-3, was brought down mid-flight outside De Kalb, Texas, by a fire that rapidly spread from a suspected faulty in-cabin heater.
 Nelson and six others—including several band members and his girlfriend—were killed in the accident.
 Both pilots survived.

 Background

 Nelson launched his musical career as a teenager on The Adventures of Ozzie and Harriet, the television show hosted by his parents.
 He scored a string of pop, rock and country hit songs in the 1960s, but his career stalled in the 1970s.
 In 1985, Nelson was on a comeback tour.

-Ricky Nelson dreaded flying but refused to travel by bus.
-In May 1985, he decided he needed a private plane and paid $118,000 for a fourteen-seat 1944 Douglas DC-3 (N711Y) that had once belonged to the DuPont family and later to Jerry Lee Lewis.
-After Nelson took ownership of the plane, it was plagued by a history of mechanical problems.
+Nelson dreaded flying but refused to travel by bus.
+In May 1985, he decided he needed a private plane and paid $118,000 for a 14-seat 1944 Douglas DC-3 (N711Y) that had once belonged to the DuPont family and later to Jerry Lee Lewis.
+After Nelson took ownership of the plane, it was plagued by mechanical problems.
 In one incident, Nelson's band was forced to push the plane off the runway after an engine failed.
-In a separate incident, in September 1985, a malfunctioning ignition magneto prevented the plane from flying, subsequently preventing Nelson from participating in the first Farm Aid concert in Champaign, Illinois.
+On a separate occasion, in September 1985, a malfunctioning ignition magneto prevented the plane from flying, meaning that Nelson could not participate in the first Farm Aid concert in Champaign, Illinois.

 Accident

 On December 26, 1985, Nelson and the band left for a three-stop tour of the southern U.S. Following shows in Orlando, Florida, and Guntersville, Alabama, Nelson and other band members took off from Guntersville for a New Year's Eve celebration in Dallas.
 At approximately 5:14 p.m.
 CST on December 31, the plane crash-landed outside of De Kalb, Texas, northeast of Dallas, in a cow pasture less than 2 mi from a landing strip, hitting trees on its way down.
 Seven of the nine occupants were killed.

-Among those killed was Andy Chapin, formerly with the band Steppenwolf.

-List of Fatalities
+Fatalities

-The seven people killed in the crash were:
+Seven people were killed in the crash: